Regular subcategories in bounded derived categories of affine schemes: Regular subcategories of

 The proof is similar to the arguments in \cite{BVdB}.
 Essentially, we prove once again Brown representability theorem.
-The difference with \cite{BVdB} is that the functor is not of finite type.
-Consequently, the representing object has to be unbounded.
+The difference with \cite{BVdB} is that the functor is not necessarily of finite type.
+Consequently, the representing object can be unbounded.

-\begin{lemma} Let $H\colon \bar\TT\to R-\Mod$ be an admissible contravariant functor.
+\begin{lemma} Let $H\colon \bar\TT\to R\MMod$ be an admissible contravariant functor.
 Then there exists an object $A\in \TT^+$ and a morphism